 Installing double pane windows or insulated glass units (IGUs) can prevent 25% of the sun’s heat from entering your home, which will do wonders for your energy bill during hot summer days.
 In fact, many homeowners reported saving up to 50% on their energy expenses with the installation of double-pane or insulated glass unit (IGU) windows.
 As an added bonus, these windows also help reduce outside noise.
 This is because double-pane windows and IGUs are made with two panes of glass separated by a vacuum or gas.
 This extra layer design reduces energy loss and noise while helping maintain your home’s desired temperature.

 Related Topic: Do Energy Saving Windows Actually Save Money in Older Homes?

 Coated with an invisible layer of metallic oxides that control infrared light and reflect ultraviolet or UV rays, low-emissivity (Low-E) glass is not usually detectable with the naked eye.
 However, some Low-E coatings can cause the glass to have a distinctive color.
 Therefore, it’s best to consult with a professional before you purchase Low-E glass for your windows.
 Low-E glass blocks over 97% of infrared light generated by the sun, which is why many homeowners consider Low-E glass a smart purchase.
 For this reason, installing Low-E glass windows is another great way to save money on energy bills each month.

 Glass Doctor Can Help

 As you look for ways to curb your energy consumption, don’t forget the important part your windows play in reducing your overall energy cost.
 Energy-efficient windows are well worth the investment, helping you reduce your heating and cooling costs throughout the year.
 To learn more about how energy efficient windows can help save you money, call Glass Doctor.
-We provide free in-home estimates as well as upfront, flat-rate pricing - and we guarantee our work.
+We provide in-home estimates as well as upfront, flat-rate pricing - and we guarantee our work.
 Schedule an appointment today to learn more!